WackDog/glua-portfolio/README.md

 - 7+ years of programming experience
 - Currently completing a BSc (Hons) in Computer Science
-- 2 years of real-world software experience at General Electric
+- 2 years of real-world software experience

 > 📌 References available — happy to provide contacts if needed.